sarahfuchi/Data-Science/Prediction (Regression)/README.md

 <a id="ch8"></a>
 # Step 6: Summary

-In this project I went over different regression models and their evaluation metrics.
-It was a great way to go deeper into regression and experimenting with differnt models.
-As a next step, I plan to focus on introducing hyperparameter optimization and diving deeper into the model parameters.
+In this project, I learned about different regression models and how to evaluate them using different metrics.
+It was a great way to explore regression and experiment with different models.
+As a next step, I plan to focus on optimizing hyperparameters and getting a better understanding of the model's parameters.

 <a id="ch90"></a>
 # References
-I would like to express gratitude for the following resources, and thank developers for the inspiration:
+Thank you for the following resources and developers for the inspiration:

 * [Practical Introduction to 10 Regression Algorithm](https://www.kaggle.com/code/faressayah/practical-introduction-to-10-regression-algorithm/) - Kaggle notebook going over different regression techniques.